houdinisparks/pose_recognition_tello/readme.md

 **Prerequisites**
 - Docker
 - AWS EC2 GPU (G2/P2/P3)
 - Additional wireless network adaptor to connect to tello
 - Camera ( pc webcam will do just fine )
+- DJI Tello

 I initially developed this with a cpu as a target server  to process the images, but it unsurprisingly turned out to be very slow.
 Also, midway developement I was thinking about